 The dog seemed to take the most interest in the camera, acting like a model every time Reilly went to snap a picture.

-Reilly didn’t realize how great of a dog Meaty was until he took him home and introduced him to two other pit bulls who were also rescued, Punky and Ricardo Tubbs.
+Reilly didn’t realize how great of a dog Meaty was until he took him home and introduced him to two other pit bulls rescued, Punky and Ricardo Tubbs.
 Reilly also has dachshunds living with him, Bitty and Dappe.

-Reilly said that he looks like a bowling ball.
+Reilly said that he looked like a bowling ball.
 It’s hard to tell how short he is, but he is low to the ground and wide.
-He would barrel into you when we first got him, so Reilly started calling him “The Meatball” or “Meaty” for short.
+He would barrel into you when we first got him, so Reilly called him “The Meatball” or “Meaty” for short.

 Occasionally, it’s Meatster.
 And other times, when the dog accompanies Reilly’s husband to his job at the police department, it’s McMeat -the Crime Fighting Dog.